Structural Abstraction as an Inductive Bias for Non-Stationary Language Model Training: Method

-AAT integrates this via a dual-objective loss function and local replay (see \Cref{alg:abstraction}).
-In OCL, the model encounters each data batch exactly once (i.e., the number of epochs is set to one).
-Because information-dense batches may not be fully learned in one update, we introduce a local replay count $n$ (where $n \in [1, 5]$), allowing multiple optimization steps per batch.
-During the initial exposure to a batch, the model is presented with both a concrete instance ($x_{inst}$) and its corresponding symbolic abstraction ($x_{abs}$).
-The abstraction biases the update toward representations invariant to noisy entities.
-The effect of the abstraction on the loss is controlled by the hyperparameter $\alpha$, defaulting to 0.5.
-Subsequent $n-1$ local replays reinforce the specific concrete instance, retaining factual details while preventing entity-specific gradients from dominating the learning signal.
-This balances both instance-level knowledge and abstract relational structure while mitigating interference.
+AAT integrates this via a dual-objective loss function paired with local replay (see \Cref{alg:abstraction}).
+In OCL, each data batch is encountered exactly once.
+Because information-dense batches may not be fully consolidated in a single update, we introduce a local replay count $n \in [1, 5]$, allowing multiple optimization steps per batch.
+On first exposure, the model receives both a concrete instance ($x_{inst}$) and its corresponding structural abstraction ($x_{abs}$), where the abstraction is constructed by removing instance-specific surface features (e.g., masking entity identities).
+This biases the update toward representations invariant to surface variation.
+The abstraction's contribution to the loss is controlled by $\alpha$, defaulting to $0.5$.
+Subsequent $n-1$ local replays reinforce the concrete instance, retaining factual detail while the abstract in $j = 0$ prevents entity-specific gradients from dominating.